2cubs/lib2cubs-lowlevel-com/README.md

 This af-type allows to implement Audio/Video, Screencasting, Streamed data delivery.
 It can't be used without having the control channel opened.
 Because the end of the streaming can be triggered only by the signaling frames (Simple frames in the control channel).
 So Stream shouldn't be used standalone.

+## Additional dev/debug info/suggestions
+ * To analyse packages/communication use `wireshark` and disable the `ssl` (disable it only for analysis, do not disable it for any types of production!)
+ * For the viewing info about the frame/AF it has `explain()` method, it will display info comfortably about the frame/AF.